vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ### <a id=general-requirements> </a>  General Requirements

-- A vCenter with NSX-T backed environment.
+- A vCenter with NSX backed environment.
-- Ensure that following NSX-T configurations are complete.
+- Ensure that following NSX configurations are complete:

   > **Note** The following provides only a high-level overview of the required NSX-T configuration.
-For more information, see [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and [NSX-T Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).
+For more information, see [NSX Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX/4.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and [NSX Data Center Product Documentation](https://docs.vmware.com/en/VMware-NSX/index.html).

-  - NSX-T manager instance is deployed and configured with Advanced or higher license.
+  - NSX manager instance is deployed and configured with Advanced or higher license.
-  - vCenter Server that is associated with the NSX-T Data Center is configured as Compute Manager.
+  - vCenter Server that is associated with the NSX Data Center is configured as Compute Manager.
   - Required overlay and vLAN Transport Zones are created.
   - IP pools for host and edge tunnel endpoints (TEP) are created.
   - Host and edge uplink profiles are in place.
   - Transport node profiles are created.
-This is not required if configuring NSX-T data center on each host instead of the cluster.
+This is not required if configuring NSX data center on each host instead of the cluster.
-  - NSX-T data center configured on all hosts part of the vSphere cluster or clusters.
+  - NSX data center configured on all hosts part of the vSphere cluster or clusters.
   - Edge transport nodes and at least one edge cluster is created.
   - Tier-0 uplink segments and tier-0 gateway is created.
   - Tier-0 router is peered with uplink L3 switch.
   - DHCP profile is created in NSX.
 - SDDC environment has the following objects are available:
-  - A vSphere cluster with at least three hosts on which vSphere DRS is enabled and NSX-T is successfully configured.
+  - A vSphere cluster with at least three hosts on which vSphere DRS is enabled and NSX is successfully configured.
   - A dedicated resource pool to deploy the following Tanzu Kubernetes management cluster, shared services cluster, and workload clusters.
 The number of required resource pools depends on the number of workload clusters to be deployed.
   - VM folders to collect the Tanzu Kubernetes Grid VMs.
   - A datastore with sufficient capacity for the control plane and worker node VM files.